HeliosOrg/Demo/README.md

 This demo has been tested with UnrealEngine 4.11

 Side note: our demo includes a 2016 U.S. presidential election theme related to the colors with blue representing Democrats, red representing Republicans, green representing the Green Party, and white representing Independents.
-This theme was used while presentingat a project fair.
+This theme was used while presenting at a project fair.